HFM3/kmlb/README.md

 Polygon = [OuterRing, InnerRing1, InnerRing2, ....]
 ```

 Inner rings are optional.
-The geometry of a polygon can be defined with a single outer ring like so:
+The geometry of a polygon can be defined with only an outer ring like so:
 ```python
 Polygon = [OuterRing]
 ```